-Meaningful community engagement is an important value in the development of the regional Analysis of Impediments to Fair Housing Choice (AI, or Regional Fair Housing Plan) for the metropolitan Washington region and the eight jurisdictions participating in the plan-the District of Columbia; the City of Alexandria, Arlington County, Fairfax County, Loudoun County, and Prince William County in Virginia; and the City of Gaithersburg and Montgomery County in Maryland.
+Meaningful community engagement is important to the development of the regional Analysis of Impediments to Fair Housing Choice (Regional Fair Housing Plan) for the metropolitan Washington region and the eight jurisdictions participating in the plan: the District of Columbia; Montgomery County and the City of Gaithersburg in Maryland; and the City of Alexandria, Arlington County, Fairfax County, Loudoun County, and Prince William County in Virginia.

-Although there is no current US Department of Housing and Urban Development (HUD) rule or guidance on community engagement, the project team took its cues from the 2015 Affirmatively Furthering Fair Housing rule.
-Under this rule, community engagement means "a solicitation of views and recommendations from members of the community and other interested parties, a consideration of the views and recommendations received, and a process for incorporating such views and recommendations into decisions and outcomes."
-The project team took seriously its role in ensuring that community voices inform the plan.
-These voices are important to help confirm data findings, identify gaps in information, or reshape biases or uninformed viewpoints.
+Although there is no current US Department of Housing and Urban Development (HUD) rule or guidance on community engagement, the project team took cues from the 2015 Affirmatively Furthering Fair Housing rule, which defines community engagement as: "a solicitation of views and recommendations from members of the community and other interested parties, a consideration of the views and recommendations received, and a process for incorporating such views and recommendations into decisions and outcomes" (24 CFR § 5.152).
+The team took seriously its role in ensuring that community voices inform the plan.
+These voices helped confirm data findings, identify gaps in information, and reshape biases or viewpoints.

-The Regional Fair Housing Plan is an important step that should inform each grantee's Consolidated Plan, which defines how communities will utilize HUD grant funds, specifically Community Development Block Grant (CDBG), HOME Investment Partnership, and Emergency Solutions Grants (ESG) monies.
-In principle, the Fair Housing Act of 1968, which calls for all federal programs to "affirmatively further fair housing," should prioritize the use of limited HUD funding and resources for "protected classes" or individuals, groups, and communities that have been most impacted by past discriminatory practices that have affected resources and land patterns to this day.
-Enshrined in the Fair Housing Act, these protected classes encompass race, color, sex, national origin, religion, familial status, and disability.
+The Regional Fair Housing Plan is an important step that should inform each grantee's Consolidated Plan, which defines how communities will use HUD grant funds, specifically Community Development Block Grant, HOME Investment Partnerships, and Emergency Solutions Grant.
+In principle, the Fair Housing Act of 1968, which calls for all federal programs to "affirmatively further fair housing," should prioritize limited HUD funding and resources for protected classes-the individuals, groups, and communities most impacted by past discriminatory practices that have affected resources and land patterns to this day.
+Enshrined in the Fair Housing Act, these protected classes are race, color, sex, national origin, religion, familial status, and disability.

-The project team leaned on its experience in community engagement with over 20 Als from across the country in a variety of geographies including large cities, urban counties, and suburban jurisdictions, such as Kansas City, Los Angeles County, Prince George's County (Maryland), and Orange County (California).
-The project team was also advised by Jarrod Elwell of Enterprise Community Partners, who was assigned by HUD to provide best practices and guidance to the Council of Governments (COG) and the regional effort.
+The project team leaned on its experience in community engagement.
+The team has conducted over 20 analyses of impediments from across the country in a variety of geographies, including large cities, urban counties, and suburban jurisdictions-such as Kansas City, Los Angeles County, Prince George's County, and Orange County (California).
+The team was advised by Jarrod Elwell of Enterprise Community Partners, assigned by HUD to provide best practices and guidance to the Metropolitan Washington Council of Governments (COG) and the regional effort.

-An important anchor in the work was the regional coordination for community engagement led by Hilary Chapman, housing program manager at the Metropolitan Washington COG.
-She coordinated meetings with the regional AI project team and the regional Fair Housing Community Advisory Committee as well as internally with COG communications staff.
-The regional AI project team included senior staff and housing directors from every jurisdiction, and the regional Fair Housing Community Advisory Committee was composed of a wide variety of community organizations representing HUD-defined protected classes, such as civil rights groups, disability advocates, advocates for housing for seniors and immigrant groups, and service organizations from throughout the region.
+An important anchor for the work was the regional coordination of community engagement led by Hilary Chapman, housing program manager at the Metropolitan Washington COG.
+She coordinated meetings with the Regional AI Project Team and the Regional Fair Housing Community Advisory Committee as well as internally with COG communications staff.
+The project team also coordinated with the Regional AI Project Team, which included senior staff and housing directors from every jurisdiction.
+Additionally, the Regional Fair Housing Community Advisory Committee was composed of a wide variety of community organizations representing HUD defined protected classes, such as civil rights groups, disability advocates, housing for seniors, immigrant groups, and service organizations from throughout the region.

-The regional AI project team met monthly, while the regional Fair Housing Community Advisory Committee met every other month.
-This is in addition to countless meetings with staff from each jurisdiction and various organization leaders who served on the committee.
+The project team met monthly, and the Community Advisory Committee met every other month.
+This is in addition to countless meetings the team and committee members had with staff from each jurisdiction or leaders from various organizations.